CristianBarragan/CoffeeBean/docs/02-Architecture/Request-Pipeline.md

 ---

-> This document follows a request from the moment an application calls CoffeeBeanery until the final object is returned.
+> This document follows a request from the moment an application calls Foundgine until the final object is returned.
 It explains which project is responsible for each stage and how compile-time generation and runtime execution interact.

 ---

 ## Overview

-CoffeeBeanery is divided into two major phases:
+Foundgine is divided into two major phases:

 ```
 Compile Time